-Hospitality and catering are assessed through tasks set by the exam board under controlled conditions within the classroom and a terminal exam taken in the second year of the course.
+Food Preparation and Nutrition is assessed through tasks set by the exam board under controlled conditions within the classroom and a terminal exam taken in the second year of the course.
 The course is delivered in a modular fashion where students learn individual assessment objectives over a series of weeks followed by an end of topic test to check their learning.
-Some tests may be self or peer assessed depending on the nature of the questions, whilst others will be teacher-marked.
+Some tests may be self or peer assessed depending on the nature of the questions, others will be teacher marked.
 Past examination questions are used during Year 10 and Year 11 to support students' preparation for the real exam experience.

-In YII students will be asked to complete one piece of non-exam assessment which will make up 60% of their total grade.
+In Year 11 students will be asked to complete two pieces of non-exam assessment which will make up 50% of their total grade.